Case Study: Verified Vampire Proofs in the LambdaPi-calculus Modulo: Bridging Theory and Practice

 \subsection{Calculus Tweaks}

 \vampire does in general implement the ``textbook'' superposition calculus, but it also modifies some inference rules and implements extra rules for the sake of efficiency~\cite{vampire}.
 Rules which delete clauses altogether do not need to be considered, as they will not appear in the final proof.
-Rules which simplify clauses are typically special cases of existing rules: demodulation is a special case of superposition, subsumption resolution\footnote{aka \emph{contextual literal cutting}} is a special case of resolution, and so on.
-Simplification rules therefore did not require inventing new $\lambda\Pi$ terms.
+Rules which simplify clauses are typically special cases of existing rules (as explained in~\cref{sec:vampire-calculus}) and therefore did not require inventing new $\lambda\Pi$ terms.

 Modifications to the calculus can be more tricky.
-The \emph{simultaneous} variant of the superposition rule rewrites the entire right-hand side, not just the target literal.
+The \emph{simultaneous} variant of the paramodulation rule rewrites the entire right-hand side, not just the target literal.
 In our example, $R(f(c, d, w))$ is also rewritten:

 so the derivation must also construct the rewrite term for the last argument $\ell_5$: